Understanding New-Knowledge-Induced Factual Hallucinations in LLMs: Analysis and Interpretation: Introduction

 However, during the Supervised Fine-Tuning (SFT) phase, models may encounter new knowledge not covered in pre-training.
-Prior researches \citep{ghosal2024understanding,lin2023ra,ovadia2023fine,gekhman2024does,sun2025new} suggest that introducing new knowledge in the post-training phase increases the risk of factual hallucinations, where models generate fabricated yet plausible statements.
-This occurs because, when models learn new facts absent from pre-training, they may erroneously generate related information in irrelevant contexts~\citep{gekhman2024does,sun2025new}.
-These studies primarily focus on the effects within knowledge-intensive QA tasks during SFT, and we advance this line of research by conducting a systematic analysis of fine-grained manifestations and underlying causes of hallucinations.
+Prior research \citep{ghosal2024understanding,lin2023ra,ovadia2023fine,gekhman2024does,sun2025new} suggest that introducing new knowledge in the post-training phase increases the risk of factual hallucinations, where models generate fabricated yet plausible statements.
+This occurs because, when models learn new knowledge, they may erroneously generate related information in irrelevant contexts~\citep{gekhman2024does,sun2025new}.
+These studies primarily focus on the effects within knowledge-intensive QA tasks during SFT, and we advance this line of research by investigating the fine-grained manifestations and underlying causes of hallucinations.

-To enable a comprehensive investigation, we construct a controlled experimental dataset, \textit{Biography-Reasoning}.
-The dataset is composed of biographical entities and their four attributes (birth, death, major, and university), which serve as four knowledge types.
+To support this investigation, we construct a controlled experimental dataset \textit{Biography-Reasoning}.
+The dataset is composed of biographical entities and their four attributes, which serve as four knowledge types.
 We further design twelve reasoning tasks using these knowledge.
-By controlling the proportion of known and unknown knowledge within different types and tasks in the training data, we systematically investigate the impact of learning new knowledge on hallucination risks.
+By controlling the proportion of known and unknown knowledge within different types and tasks in the training data, we systematically analyze the impact of learning new knowledge on hallucination risks.

-Our experiments reveal that, for knowledge QA tasks, training on unknown knowledge significantly elevates hallucination risks in the same type test set, with some cross-type influence on other QA test sets; in tasks involving knowledge reasoning, training on reasoning tasks containing unknown knowledge primarily affects the same reasoning task, with some impact on knowledge QA and limited influence on other reasoning tasks.
-Importantly, we find that if a knowledge type consists entirely of new knowledge, even a small amount of such data can markedly increase hallucination tendencies.
-This poses challenges for non-perfect filtering-based hallucination mitigation methods: inadvertently retained small amounts of unknown data can trigger severe hallucinations.
+Our experiments reveal that training on unknown knowledge significantly elevates hallucination risks in the same task, while also inducing non-negligible hallucination effects on other out-of-domain test tasks.
+Importantly, we further find that when a knowledge type consists entirely of new knowledge, even a small amount of such data can markedly increase hallucination tendencies.

-To address this challenge, we propose \textbf{KnownPatch}, a simple yet effective strategy that places a small number of known knowledge in later stages of training.
-Instead of relying on exhaustive filtering of unknown content, our method stabilizes learning by reinducing known knowledge late in training.
-Experiments show that even a small injection of known data significantly reduces hallucination tendencies across diverse settings.